Skip to content

 def load(path: str | Path, name: str = "") -> "Collection":

-"""Load an existing Rasteret Collection from Parquet.
+"""Load a persisted Rasteret Collection artifact from Parquet.

 Parameters